diskuv/dkml-installer-ocaml/README.md

 ## Contributing

+The installer makes heavy use of the dkml-install-api.
 See [the Contributors section of dkml-install-api](https://github.com/diskuv/dkml-install-api/blob/main/contributors/README.md).

 Any new dkml-components used by this installer will need an access token